APCSA-Turin/final-project-Diyor52/Diyor Written Walkthrough.md

 ✔Basic statistics(+6%)
 - Gets the average amount of time it took the player to solve the hangman based on how many rounds they played.
+- Using local data inside my program to get the statistical average

 ✔Filter/Sort data(+2%)
-- Filters the synonyms, definitions, and antonyms from the json objects
+- Filters the synonyms, definitions, and antonyms from the JSON objects and access those only without the others being needed
+- checking API for the definitions, synonyms, and antonyms

 ## 4. Output Example